AdobeDocs/experience-platform.de-DE/help/access-control/api/effective-policies.md

 ## Nächste Schritte

-In diesem Dokument wurde beschrieben, wie Sie die Zugriffskontrollen-API aufrufen, um Informationen über aktive Berechtigungen und zugehörige Richtlinien für Ressourcentypen zurückzugeben.
-Weitere Informationen zur Zugriffskontrolle der Experience Platform finden Sie in der Übersicht über die [Zugriffskontrolle](../home.md).
+This document covered how to make calls to the [!DNL Access Control] API to return information on active permissions and related policies for resource types.
+For more information about access control for [!DNL Experience Platform], see the [access control overview](../home.md).

 ## Anhang

-Dieser Abschnitt enthält zusätzliche Informationen zur Verwendung der Zugriffskontrollen-API.
+This section provides supplemental information for using the [!DNL Access Control] API.

 ### Akzeptierte Berechtigungen und Ressourcentypen

-Im Folgenden finden Sie eine Liste von Berechtigungen und Ressourcentypen, die Sie in die Nutzlast einer POST-Anforderung an den `/acl/active-permissions` Endpunkt einbeziehen können.
+Im Folgenden finden Sie eine Liste der Berechtigungen und Ressourcentypen, die Sie in die Payload einer POST-Anfrage an den `/acl/active-permissions`-Endpunkt aufnehmen können.

 **Berechtigungen**